 This research was conducted in London, UK, during 2018 before any prolonged-release opioid agonist therapy formulations were approved in Europe.
 As such, participants’ opinions were purely hypothetical rather than based on personal experience.
 12 participants were taking prescribed oral methadone, 12 were taking prescribed oral buprenorphine, and 12 were using heroin daily but not currently prescribed any opioid agonist medication.
 Just over a third were collecting opioid agonist medication from a pharmacy daily, five were collecting opioid agonist medication 2-3 times a week, and three were collecting opioid agonist medication weekly.
 Over half reported that they were currently taking heroin.

-Participants were informed the study was funded by a pharmaceutical company developing a prolonged-release buprenorphine formulation.
-However, the interviewer emphasized that the research team was independent from the company.
-Using a topic guide, the interviewer explored participants’ personal circumstances, substance use, treatment history, and views on prolonged-release depot buprenorphine.
-To facilitate the discussions, the interviewer also gave all participants basic verbal information on key features of prolonged-release buprenorphine depot injections.
-If participants expressed interest, the interviewer additionally showed them a prototype depot injection prefilled syringe device that contained no active medication.
+The researchers let participants know that the study was being funded by a pharmaceutical company developing a prolonged-release buprenorphine formula.
+With the help of a written guide, the interviewer gathered information about participants’ personal circumstances, substance use, treatment history, and views on prolonged-release buprenorphine.
+To facilitate discussion, participants were provided with a basic overview of the features of prolonged-release buprenorphine depot injections.
+Participants also had the opportunity to inspect a prototype of the depot injection prefilled syringe if they wanted.

-Participants then were asked for their views on medication duration.
-To this end, they were invited to comment on why they thought people might or might not want to receive a 1-week, 1-month, or hypothetical 6-month buprenorphine depot medication, which duration they would personally prefer, and why they thought people might want to change between medication durations.
-A hypothetical 6-month depot medication was discussed rather than what is in reality a 6-month implant in order to maintain a primary focus on duration of medication effects.
+Next, participants views on medication duration were solicited, with an invitation.
+To this end, to comment on why people might or might not want to receive a 1-week, 1-month, or hypothetical 6-month buprenorphine depot medication, which duration they would personally prefer, and why people might want to change between medication durations.
+The researchers discussed a hypothetical 6-month depot medication rather than what is in reality a 6-month implant so as to maintain a focus on duration of medication effects.

 WHAT DID THIS STUDY FIND?